IbrahimElshafey/LocalResumableFunction/_Documents/Publisher.md

 ﻿# Publisher Project
-* Add implementation for IFailedRequestHandler that save data to disk
+* Add implementation for IFailedRequestHandler that save failed requests to disk
 * Use .Net Standard